cloudinary-training/pe-ai-vilt/readme.md

 1. Grab your API environment variable from you account Programmable Media dashboard and paste it into the `.env` file
 2. Run `npm install` to install the dependencies in `package.json`
-3. Run `start.js` to upload all the images we will be working with
+3. Run `node start.js` to upload all the images we will be working with